Expensify/App/docs/articles/new-expensify/expenses-&-payments/Pay-an-expense.md

 To pay an expense,
 {% include selector.html values="desktop, mobile" %}
 {% include option.html value="desktop" %}
 1. You will receive an email and in-app notification prompting you to review and **Pay** the expense.
-If your primary login is a phone number, you'll receive a text.
+If your default contact method is a phone number, you'll receive a text.
 2. Click the **Pay** button on the notification to be directed to New Expensify.
 3. Select a payment option.
 - **Pay with Expensify** to pay the total expense within Expensify.
 Follow the prompt to pay with a [business bank account](https://help.expensify.com/articles/new-expensify/expenses-&-payments/Connect-a-Business-Bank-Account).